We asked our Jewelry Advisor Raymond Sancroft-Baker to give us his top tips on buying and collecting jewelry.

-There is always an implication in the word ‘investment’ that values will rise, I prefer to call jewellery a ’store of value’ and over time good pieces bought at the right price will keep pace with inflation.
-If you buy retail you will have to wait many years to get your money back and at auction there are fees when buying and selling so it is important to like and hopefully wear, the jewellery you purchase.
+There is always an implication in the word ‘investment’ that values will rise, I prefer to call jewelry a ’store of value’ and over time good pieces bought at the right price will keep pace with inflation.
+If you buy retail you will have to wait many years to get your money back and at auction there are fees when buying and selling so it is important to like and hopefully wear, the jewelry you purchase.

 If you like a particular style, be it Belle Epoque or Art Deco make sure that the piece in question is actually from the period.
 There are a number of clever imitations on the market that can easily fool the layman.
 So make sure the vendor states in writing that the piece they are selling is Belle Epoque circa 1905 or Art Deco circa 1930.
-Jewellery from these eras will always display some natural wear and have a soft feeling as opposed to new pieces that will be rather sharp in the hand.
+Jewelry from these eras will always display some natural wear and have a soft feeling as opposed to new pieces that will be rather sharp in the hand.

 It is always advisable to request a condition report whether you are buying from a dealer or an auction house.
 This should give you a complete picture of the gemstone or jewel as it is important to know exactly what has happened to the item.
 Small changes like ring sizing or minor repairs are normal but major alterations could make re-selling difficult.

-Nowadays, more than ever, it is essential to obtain a gemmological report if you are buying an expensive gemstone or piece of jewellery.
-Pearls are notoriously difficult to judge if they are natural or cultured so it is imperative to have proof that they are natural from a recognised laboratory.
+Nowadays, more than ever, it is essential to obtain a gemmological report if you are buying an expensive gemstone or piece of jewelry.
+Pearls are notoriously difficult to judge if they are natural or cultured so it is imperative to have proof that they are natural from a recognized laboratory.
 Rubies, sapphires, emeralds and pearls should have a report, ideally from the SSEF (Swiss Gemmological Institute) in Basel or Gubelin in Lucerne.
 The same principle applies to diamonds and the foremost laboratory is the GIA (Gemological Institute of America).

-It is certainly preferable to buy a signed piece of jewellery as it inspires confidence that it has been made to a certain standard and that the stones used in its manufacture are superior to a similar but unsigned piece.
+It is certainly preferable to buy a signed piece of jewelry as it inspires confidence that it has been made to a certain standard and that the stones used in its manufacture are superior to a similar but unsigned piece.
 Some will be numbered as well as signed which means that it could be traced back to it’s place and year of manufacture.
-A jewel by Cartier from the 1930s is certainly worth double an unsigned piece and this can be justified by knowing one is buying good design, excellent colour combination and of quality manufacture.
+A jewel by Cartier from the 1930s is certainly worth double an unsigned piece and this can be justified by knowing one is buying good design, excellent color combination and of quality manufacture.

 Finally shop around, there will be many people wanting to sell to you and there are lots of places to visit.
-Grays Market at 58 Davies Street has numerous jewellers as does Burlington Arcade apart from the well-known brands along Bond Street.
+Grays Market at 58 Davies Street has numerous jewelers as does Burlington Arcade apart from the well-known brands along Bond Street.
 And one final piece of advice, don’t be tempted to buy treated stones or synthetic diamonds – however cheap they might seem.